siemens/pycontainerd/README.md

 You can obtain the full license text from the file `License` of this repository.

-## Install as Python Package
+## Installation

 Installation depends on your starting point:

+1. You get the packages from https://pypi.org/project/containerd
-1. You have a `pycontainerd` Python Wheel package (something like `containerd-x.y.z-py3-none-any.whl`).
+2. You have a `pycontainerd` Python Wheel package (something like `containerd-x.y.z-py3-none-any.whl`).
-2. You only have the source code (the result of cloning the git repository).
+3. You only have the source code (the result of cloning the git repository).

 ### Dependencies